 California Endangered Species Act (CESA): The law mandating that state agencies not approve a project that would jeopardize the continued existence of endangered species if reasonable and prudent alternatives are available that would avoid a jeopardy finding.
-See also Endangered species and Jeopardy finding.
+See also Endangered species.